You will need to use an exchange such as Coinbase, Gemini, Kraken, etc. Block.io is simply non-custodial infrastructure for blockchain developers.

 When you create an address using your Wallet, or using the get_new_address API call, you create a random wallet address.
 If you wish to label this wallet address, you can specify this an alpha-numeric string in the input field on the Create Address dialog, or pass it as a value to the label parameter in the API call.

 Labels are not the same as wallet addresses.
 If your coins do not show as pending/available on your Wallet or get_balance API call, you accidentally sent the coins to a wallet address that does not belong to you.

 To be specific, never deposit/send coins to your labels.
 Always deposit/send coins to your Wallet addresses.

-The wonderful thing about the Bitcoin and derivative currencies is: everything is third-party auditable by design.
+The wonderful thing about the Bitcoin and related tokens is: everything is third-party auditable by design.
 To track your coins down, look up the destination/source wallet address on a reliable Block Explorer, like SoChain.
-If the coins were indeed transacted, it will show up on those wallet addresses' histories.

 Awesome!
 We love fixing bugs.
 Contact us, and maybe you'll get a fat reward for it. ;)